Charles-Schleich/pjproject-sys/README.md

 The libraries built here were built on `Ubuntu 18.04`, `Windows 10`, `MacOs High Sierra`.
 I would strongly encourage you to compile pjproject and use your compiled library files instead, but atleast my precompiled library files are another option.

-At some point in the future i may Integrate a proper build pipeline of pjproject into the build pipeline of pjproject-rs, but this would have to work for all three platforms (Linux, MacOS and Windows).
+At some point in the future i may Integrate a proper build pipeline of pjproject into the build pipeline of pjproject-sys, but this would have to work for all three platforms (Linux, MacOS and Windows).
 I will happily accept pull requests if anyone wants to give this a shot (specifically for windows), Mac and Linux shouldnt be too difficult.

 ## Dependencies